whitneyburton/portfolios/students/1606-back/jean-joeris/template.md

 ### Playing a Part

 I have tried hard to contribute to the community.
-I have been part of the LGBTuring group, and will be stepping into leadership of it as Nick Pisciotta is entering mod 4.
+I have been part of the LGBTuring group, and will be stepping into leadership of it over the next mod as Nick Pisciotta is entering mod 4.
 I joined Armstrong posse to learn machine learning, however there was relatively little activity in Armstrong this mod.
-I hope to change that next mod.
+I plan to change that next mod.

 My biggest contribution to the community has been in the realm of teaching.
 On an individual level I have made an effort make myself available to my peers, and I believe my feedback shows that I have been successful at this goal.
 This has been rewarding and enjoyable.
 I have also volunteered to help Beth with teaching.
 I helped with the HTML/CSS course at the library, and pairing with students when CTIA came to Turing.
 Not only was this rewarding, but it helped me realize how much I have learned since coming to Turing